 However, the actual tenant’s ideas often differed from the developer’s notional layouts, and so money was wasted taking down ceilings and taking up floors, while mechanical and electrical services had to be altered to accommodate partition layouts.

-‘Core and shell’ is undoubtedly a technical term for you will come across during a real estate project.
-Here is a little bit on what ‘core and shell’ really means and why it should definitely be on your real estate project checklist of questions to ask your project manager, architect or landlord.
+‘Core and shell’ is undoubtedly a technical term that you will come across during a real estate project.
+Here is a little bit on what ‘core and shell’ really mean and why it should definitely be on your real estate project checklist of questions to ask your project manager, architect or landlord.

 Core and shell is a design method commonly used in commercial office buildings today.
 The method originated in the United States and has become the preferred method of design and construction for commercial office buildings today, especially buildings with multiple tenants and multiple fit-outs.